-Dietary patterns exist among US adults based on demographicsMarch 13th, 2012 in Health /
+Dietary patterns exist among US adults based on demographicsMarch 13, 2012 in Medicine & Health / Health

 Scientists say they have identified five eating patterns for U.S. adults that are strongly influenced by age, race, region, gender, income and education.